The Bedford Sixth Form: Academic performance

-The Bedford Sixth Form Today
+Contemporary operations

 As of 2022 The Bedford Sixth Form offers 37 subjects (A-Levels and Diplomas), including four modern-day languages (German, French, Spanish and Italian) as well as Latin.
-Thanks to the fact that The Bedford Sixth Form focuses solely on the education of 16-19 year olds and is not joint to a Secondary School, it allows for more opportunities and primarily focuses on the education and well being of Sixth Formers studying there.

-Along with these 37 subjects they offer a range of extra-curricular activities which they call Enhancements; a typical student can partake in up to 6 of these enhancements over their journey at the sixth form (3 per term, over 2 academic years).
-These enhancements can vary from aligning directly to a students subjects to just being something of personal interest to the individual, such as Stock Markets and/or The Duke of Edinburgh’s Award (DofE)*.
+Along with these 37 subjects they offer a range of extra-curricular activities called 'enhancements'.
+Students can partake in up to 6 of these enhancements during their time at the institution (3 per term, over 2 academic years).
+Enhancements are varied in nature - aligning either directly to an academic subject or something of solely personal interest.

-As well as these Enhancements, they see work experience as 'a core part of all programmes at The Bedford Sixth Form' and allocate a week during a students programme year where students will be expected to be on a work placement for 30 hours, (placements must not be part-time jobs that students already have and we encourage our students to find work placements related to their subjects or future career path.).
+As well as enhancements, work experience is seen as "a core part of all programmes at The Bedford Sixth Form" and a week is allocated during each academic year where students will be expected undertake a work placement for 30 hours.

-In past years, The Bedford Sixth Form has taken students to multiple Trips & Talks depending on the subjects they study, for instance a tour and talk at the Houses of Parliament (London) for Government & Politics students, trips to Rome (Italy) and Athens (Greece) for Philosophy & Classical Civilisation students and a trip to New York City (USA) for Media & Film Studies students.
+Students at The Bedford Sixth Form can attend talks and go on field trips which vary based on the subjects they study.
+For example, a tour and talk at the Houses of Parliament for Government & Politics students, trips to Rome and Athens for Philosophy & Classical Civilisation students and a trip to New York City for Media & Film Studies students.